Harmonizing Generalization and Specialization: Uncertainty-Informed Collaborative Learning for Semi-supervised Medical Image Segmentation: Methodology

 \subsubsection{Model Architecture}

 As shown in Fig.~\ref{fig:overview}, UnCoL comprises three key components:

-\begin{itemize} \item \textbf{Generalized teacher:} A frozen foundation model pretrained on large-scale and diverse medical datasets.
+\begin{itemize} \item \textbf{Generalized teacher:} A frozen foundation model {(i.e., MedSAM~\cite{ma2024segment} for 2D tasks or SAM-Med3D~\cite{wang2023sam} for 3D tasks in this work)} pretrained on large-scale and diverse medical datasets.
 It provides stable and high-capacity guidance via visual and semantic representations. \item \textbf{Specialized teacher:} A task-adaptive teacher model implemented as an exponential moving average (EMA) of the student model.
 It captures domain-specific representations and offers temporally smoothed predictions tailored to the target distribution. \item \textbf{Student model:} A lightweight segmentation network with a compact transformer-based image encoder and a CNN-based segmentation backbone.
 It learns from both teachers via dual-path knowledge distillation and uncertainty-aware pseudo-labeling. \end{itemize}